Hello! I’m Mari.

 I love sharing stories, as I’m fortunate to do with features in newspapers and other publications.
 It’s hard to beat that moment during an interview when the subject gives you that perfect line—a gold nugget of personality, wisdom or insight that makes the story meaningful and memorable.
 I’ve mined such moments from physicians, chefs, Kirby Puckett and Rob Zombie, among others.

-After living in my beautiful hometown of Fairmont, Minnesota, I’ve begun a new adventure in Iowa with Joe, my husband, and Nola, our feisty house rabbit.
+After living in my beautiful hometown of Fairmont, Minnesota, I’ve begun a new adventure in Iowa with my husband and one big, feisty house rabbit.